Pearl Roundabout: History

 The roundabout was located in the heart of the capital Manama and was surrounded by the Bahrain Central Market, Marina, Pearl and City Center Roundabout as well the Abraj Al Lulu (Pearl Towers) apartment complex, which is named after the Pearl Monument.
-Also near the destroyed roundabout are some of the city's major remaining landmarks, including the Bahrain World Trade Center and the Bahrain Financial Harbour.
+Also near the site of the destroyed roundabout are some of the city's major landmarks, including the Bahrain World Trade Center and the Bahrain Financial Harbour.

 The roundabout served originally as a major traffic intersection for routes into the capital city, although it is now bypassed by a flyover and junction complex built as part of Bahrain's 2030 modernization plan.

-The Pearl Monument previously stood in the center of the circle, having been erected in 1982 on the occasion of the third summit of the Gulf Cooperation Council, which was hosted by Bahrain for the first time in Manama on 9-11 November of that year.
+The Pearl Monument previously stood in the center of the circle, having been erected in 1982 on the occasion of the third summit of the Gulf Cooperation Council, which was hosted by Bahrain for the first time in Manama on 9–11 November of that year.

 Symbols and representation

 The Pearl Monument consisted of six dhow "sails" projecting up to the sky, which came together to hold a pearl at the top.
 The six sails designated the Gulf Cooperation Council's six member nations, while the pearl symbolized their united heritage and the country's famous history of pearl cultivation.
 At the base of the monument was a dodecagonal pool with fountain jets.
-The Pearl Monument is featured on the face of the Bahraini half-dinar coin, the highest value coin in Bahraini currency.
+The Pearl Monument was featured on the face of the Bahraini half-dinar coin, the highest value coin in Bahraini currency.
 The Central Bank of Bahrain reportedly asked banks to exchange their half-dinar coins for half-dinar banknotes after the Pearl Monument was destroyed.
 The coin is no longer minted or distributed by the Central Bank of Bahrain.

 Demolition

-Barely thirty years later, on the morning of 18 March 2011, the government tore down the Pearl Monument, announcing on state broadcaster BTV that the monument had been "violated" and "desecrated" by the "vile" anti-government protests, and had to be "cleansed."
+Barely thirty years later, on the morning of 18 March 2011, the government tore down the Pearl Monument, announcing on state broadcaster BTV that the monument had been "violated" and "desecrated" by the "vile" anti-government protests, and had to be "cleansed".
 In the government's haste, a migrant crane worker was crushed to death by a falling cement arch.
-As per the credited filmmaker of Al Jazeera undercover documentary Bahrain: Shouting in the Dark May Ying Welsh, moment of demolition was censored on state television in order to hide the man's death.
+As per the credited filmmaker of Al Jazeera undercover documentary Bahrain: Shouting in the Dark May Ying Welsh, the moment of demolition was censored on state television in order to hide the man's death.